-To have a Personal Service Company, you need to set up a limited company, which can be done relatively quickly at GOV.UK.
+To have a PSC, you need to set up a limited company, which can be done relatively quickly at GOV.UK

 If setting up a limited company is the best option for you, you will need to choose a name, verify directors, decide on shareholders and guarantors and prepare documents agreeing how to run your company.
 You can find the steps for setting up a personal service company here.

 As well as the tax implications, many contractors use their own limited company because clients require it.
 Many end clients see hiring a limited company as less responsibility than hiring an employee.
 Hiring an employee, even on a fixed-term contract, is an extra expense, extra admin and a HR burden for clients.